thaibault/boostnode-deprecated/readme.md

 * many extended language feature like signature checking or jointpoints for aspect orientated programming
 * high level code file handling
+* template engine with embedded python code in any text based file.

 Usage
 -----